degreepath/auditor/tests/snapshots/2018-19/major/music.md

 ### Other Lessons
 For this requirement, you must take enough courses other than MUSPF 112 to span at least two terms.

+## Organ
+For this section, you must take enough courses to span at least six terms from among courses matched by the “Lessons” and “Other Lessons” requirements.

+### Lessons
+For this requirement, you must take MUSPF 128 enough times to span at least four terms.

+### Other Lessons
+For this requirement, you must take enough courses other than MUSPF 128 to span at least two terms.

 ## Flute
 For this section, you must take enough courses to span at least six terms from among courses matched by the “Lessons” and “Other Lessons” requirements.